Sarah X Dylan

 Sarah X Dylan (born October 9, 1980) is an American Internet radio host, Internet television host, and former radio producer and talk show co-host.
 Formerly of The Rick Emerson Show and KOIN-TV, and current co-host of Funemployment Radio, and is based in Portland, Oregon.
-She is known by her stage name Sarah X Dylan.

 Professional name

 "X"

 The "X" in Sarah X Dylan does not stand for anything.
 She, along with Rick Emerson, is a huge fan of Futurama, and wanted a distinguishing name for radio, so she chose to use a middle initial of "X", in much the same way as the producer of Futurama, David X. Cohen chose "X" due to there being another David Cohen on the rolls of SAG/WGA.

 "Dylan"

 On a September 2013 show, Dylan claimed the "Dylan" in her name comes from her favorite Beverly Hills 90210 character Dylan McKay, portrayed by Luke Perry.

 Early life and education

 Dylan was born to a naval family and spent some time in Spain as a child.
 As a teenager, she lived in Oak Harbor, Washington while her father was stationed at NAS Whidbey Island, and attended Oak Harbor High School.
 Her sophomore year, her family moved to Bremerton, Washington where she graduated from high school in 1998.
 She graduated from Washington State University in Pullman, Washington in 2002, with a bachelor's degree in communications.